saleel/react-native-super-grid/README.md

 import {SuperGridSectionList} from 'react-native-super-grid';
 ```
 ```
-//renderItem prop has the same signature as the actual normal SectionList's renderItem
+//renderItem prop has the same signature as the normal SectionList's renderItem
 <SuperGridSectionList
   itemDimension={130}
   sections={this.state.savedCalculations}